lanceasher09/Selenium-Login-Test-Functionality/README.md

 ## Setup

-Before running the tests, ensure that you have the following dependencies installed and configured:
+Before running the tests, ensure you have the following dependencies installed and configured:

-- Selenium WebDriver
+- Selenium WebDriver (version 4.10.0)
-- Sauce Labs account and credentials
+- Selenium Dev Tools (version 112) *Depending on your chrome version build
+- JUnit (version 4.13) and JUnit Jupiter API (version 5.9.2)
+- Selenium Chrome Driver (version 4.10.0)
+- SLF4J (version 1.6.1)

+Installing these dependencies will help avoid errors and warnings during test execution.
+Please note that the version of Selenium Dev Tools may vary depending on your Chrome version build.

 ## Contribution